 What other questions might you ask to complete your history?

-Aura: Enquire about other non-specific symptoms that may precede the headache by up to 1 day (e.g. changes in speech, weakness, changes in appetite, drowsiness, yawning, alterations in mood, diarrhoea)
+Aura: Enquire about other non-specific symptoms that may precede the headache by up to one day (e.g. changes in speech, weakness, changes in appetite, drowsiness, yawning, alterations in mood, diarrhoea)

 Triggers: stress, dehydration, sleep deprivation, dietary factors such as cheese or chocolate